EPCCed/2021-03-29-archer2-dev-course/_episodes/11-GROMACS-benchmark.md

  ---

-## Measuring hybrid OpenMP + MPI performance on one node
+## Measuring hybrid OpenMP + MPI performance on a single node

 GROMACS can  run  in  parallel using  MPI  and  simultaneously  also  using OpenMP  threads (see [here](http://manual.gromacs.org/current/user-guide/mdrun-performance.html#multi-level-parallelization-mpi-and-openmp)).